Creation of color centers in diamond by recoil implantation through dielectric films

-This material is based upon work supported by Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA), under contract number DE-SC0012704.
+This material is based upon work primarily supported by Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA), under contract number DE-SC0012704, partially supported by NSF PHY-GRS 2233120.
 The FIB implantation was performed at the Pacific Northwest National Laboratory.
 The dielectric film deposition was performed at the Washington Nanofabrication Facility, a National Nanotechnology Coordinated Infrastructure (NNCI) site at the University of Washington with partial support from the National Science Foundation via awards NNCI-1542101 and NNCI-2025489.
-Optical and ODMR measurements was performed in the Quantum Technologies Training and Testbed (QT3) user facility, supported by the National Science Foundation under award OMA-1936100 and OMA-1936932.
-The authors would like to thank Adam Cox and Chukwuemeka Mordi for their contributions in developing the hyperspectral imaging scrips.
+The optical and ODMR measurements were performed in the Quantum Technologies Training and Testbed (QT3) user facility, supported by the National Science Foundation under award OMA-1936100 and OMA-1936932.
+The authors would like to thank Adam Cox and Chukwuemeka Mordi for their contributions in \st{developing the hyperspectral imaging scripts}software development.